 The Kitzes Lab investigates species diversity and distributions in human-altered landscapes.
 Where are species found in these complex landscapes, and why?
-What is the role of both the intrinsic ecology of these communities and of disturbances, such as land use and climate change, in determining these spatial patterns?
-Our ultimate goal is to use the answers to these questions to provide a clear scientific foundation for conservation, particularly through land use planning and management in light of the pressures of global change.
+What is the role of the basic ecology of these communities and of disturbances, such as land use and climate change, in determining these spatial patterns?
+Our ultimate goal is to use the answers to these questions to provide a clear scientific foundation for conservation, particularly intelligent land use planning and management in light of the pressures of global change.

-Our specific research methods draw heavily from the field of spatial macroecology, with a particular focus on species scaling and turnover across communities.
-Much of our work involves at least one of several core metrics of spatial macroecology: species abundance distributions, species-area relationships, quadrat count distributions, or various metrics of beta diversity.
+Our specific research methods draw heavily from spatial macroecology, with a particular focus on species scaling and turnover across communities.
+Much of our work involves at least one of several core metrics of spatial macroecology: species abundance distributions, species-area relationships, quadrat count distributions, or various measures of beta diversity.
 We study these metrics from a theoretical perspective, using a variety of mathematical and computational modeling approaches, and in the field, using large-scale acoustic surveys of bird and bat populations.

 Field surveys of bird and bat distributions